 In this study, we propose a general method for combining the results of single SNP GEA scores into analysis windows that we call the weighted-Z analysis (WZA).
 We test the efficacy of WZA using simulations.
 We generate datasets modelling a pooled-sequencing experiment where estimates of allele frequency are obtained for numerous populations across a species’ range.
 Using our simulated data, we compare the performance of WZA to Kendall’s τ as well as BayPass (Gautier 2015), as it is a widely used approach that corrects for population structure in GEA studies.
-Additionally, we compare WZA to another window-based GEA approach that was proposed by Yeaman et al (2016).
+Additionally, we compare WZA to another window-based GEA approach that was proposed by Yeaman et al. (2016).
 We found that the WZA is particularly useful when GEA analysis is performed on small samples and when results for individual SNPs are statistically noisy.
 We re-analyze previously published lodgepole pine data using the WZA and find several candidate loci that were not identified using the methods of the original study.

 The Weighted-Z Analysis